REMINISCENCES ON THE FIRST MOON LANDING AND WHAT IT MEANT FOR THE PEOPLE OF LANCASHIRE

-On a certain day, almost forty years ago, I was waiting to be served in a sweet shop in Rawtenstall, a mill town, as it was then described, in Lancashire.
+On a certain day, fifty years ago, I was waiting to be served in a sweet shop in Rawtenstall, a mill town, as it was then described, in Lancashire.
 The woman in front of me paid for her purchases and ended her conversation with the shopkeeper with the words 'Scientists!
 It'll rain, just you see!'

 The date was July 16th 1969, and NASA was about to launch Apollo 11, the spaceship that would transport the first human beings to the Moon.
 It seemed to me unreasonable, to say the least, that a spaceship taking off in Florida would cause rain to fall in Lancashire, over 5,000 miles away, on the same day.
 But that was this lady's main concern when it came to the Apollo Moon Mission.

 At that time I was doing a vacation job in the local Parks and Cemeteries Department.
 The Moon Mission was a regular topic of conversation amongst the workmen and we were all pretty much captivated.
 Interestingly, many of these men had seen active service during the War and for no good reason, so it seemed to me, expressed some strong anti-American sentiments.
-In particular there were two conflicting complaints: one was that America should have joined us earlier than 1941, the other that they should have kept out of Europe altogether and 'left it to the British to finish Hitler off'.
+In particular there were two conflicting complaints: one was that the US should have joined us earlier than 1941, the other that they should have kept out of Europe altogether and 'left it to the British to finish Hitler off'.
 I wouldn't be surprised if there were some individuals who espoused either point of view depending on what company they were in.

 Especially vocal on this subject was Harry, a strange man who had in the past campaigned for the Communist Party but at a later stage had done something of an about turn and decided that all the ills of the nation were due to the education of the working classes, night school ('f***ing neet school') being a particular target for his venom.